-Marie Stopes International – a “charity” that assists in abortions in almost 40 countries – is to rename themselves amid longstanding criticism of their association with eugenics.
+Marie Stopes International – a “charity” that assists in abortions in almost 40 countries – are to rename themselves amid longstanding criticism of their association with eugenics.

-Marie Stopes International, as it was previously known, has long championed family planning, and has supported the continuous deregulation of abortion.
+Marie Stopes International, as it was previously known, has long championed what is referred to as “family planning”, and has supported the continuous deregulation of abortion.

 They are registered as a charity, but will now be known as MSI Reproductive Choices.
 This is in an effort to distance itself from the woman that the charity was named after.